 - What is important is not the risk that is willing to take, but the level of impact that risks may cause on activities.

 - Need to take into account in business continuity plans the impact on the environment when managing the immediate consequences of an outage.

 - Importance of the teams responsible for responding to an incident: the actions they must take, their roles and responsibilities, and the relationships between them.

 - Business continuity capability assessments of relevant partners and suppliers.

 - Maintenance of an exercise and testing program.

 - Adaptation of the Management System to the standards of other ISO standards, such as the 27001 or the 9001.

 Since the publication of the new version there is a transition period of three years.
 All certificates in version 2012 will lose their validity in the fall of 2022.

-From AUDISEC,with the support of the GlobalSUITE®software, we offer the necessary help and advice for the complete adaptation of your organization to the new ISO 22301:2019 standard and thus obtain the corresponding certification.
+From GlobalSuite Solutions we offer the help and advice necessary for the complete adaptation of your organization to the new ISO 22301: 2019 standard and thus obtain the corresponding certification.

-The software, fully developed by our team, allows the implementation, management and maintenance of all the requirements required by the standard in all types of organizations and sectors.
-Turn ISO standards management into a simple process with GlobalSUITE® management software.
+The software, fully developed by our team, allows the implementation, management and maintenance of all the requirements demanded by the ISO 22301: 2019 standard in all types of organizations and sectors.
+Make ISO standards management a simple process with ISO 22301 GlobalSUITE® software.